Love addiction: History

+The term "love addict" is believed to have been first coined in 1928 by the Hungarian psychoanalyst Sandor Rado.
+However, even earlier, Sigmund Freud had observed a similarity between love passion and drug addiction, also having published his case study of Sergei Pankejeff (the "Wolf Man") whose "compulsive attacks" of falling in love "came on and passed off by sudden fits".
 In 1945, the psychoanalyst Otto Fenichel defined "love addicts" as "persons in whom the affection or the confirmation they receive from external objects plays the same role as food in the case of food addicts.
 Although they are unable to return love, they absolutely need an object by whom they feel loved, but only as an instrument to procure the condensed oral gratification."
-Fenichel states that such people also constitute a high percentage of those he defines as hypersexual.
-A case report by Fenichel described a married woman who was passionately in love with another man, but whom she could not leave despite feeling seriously conflicted.
-Fenichel interprets the affair as fulfilling a "narcissistic need" in the woman, which repelled anxiety and depression.